What omnichannel customer service really means

 - Resolve issues faster

 It's a better experience for everyone.

-When does a business need an omnichannel strategy?
+When does a business need an omnichannel customer service strategy?

 It’s not difficult to imagine why customers and businesses would be interested in having seamless conversations across channels, but it’s perhaps less obvious why they would proactively move a conversation from, say, Facebook Messenger to their own mobile app, or from their website to WhatsApp.